 Both fraud and cyber scams are evolving and becoming more sophisticated which makes them harder to spot in their various forms.
 Our digital dependency provides fraudsters the opportunity to commit various types of financial fraud and we would urge customers to think before they click and learn more about being safe online.

 Fraudsters use a variety of ways to trick victims including emails, text messages, social media, telephone and even in person.
-This guide describes the most common types of fraud and cybercrimes and how to spot them.
+This webpage describes the most common types of fraud and cybercrimes and how to spot them.

 Cybercrimes are a type of criminal activity that either targets or uses a computer or mobile device (i.e. mobile phone, tablet) or a computer network.
 These crimes can be aimed at gaining money or to damage computers or networks for reasons other than profit.
 Cybercrime can be carried out by individuals or organisations.
 Some cybercriminals are organised, use advanced techniques and are highly technically skilled.